cpietsch/vikus-viewer-script/README.md

 node umap.js -i /path/to/images
 ```

 `/path/to/images` should be pointed low res images (made with the texture script) in the 1024px resolution.
 After you run the script a `tsne.csv` will be generated.
-Copy the csv into the data folder of your VIKUS Viewer instance and add an "tsne" entry to the loader section in the config.json file pointing to the tsne.csv file.
-Have a look at the [Van Gogh Example config](https://github.com/cpietsch/vikus-viewer-data/blob/master/vangogh/config.json#L10)
+Copy the csv into the data folder of your VIKUS Viewer instance.
+Then you can add layouts or remove the lime layout in the [loader.layout](https://github.com/cpietsch/vikus-viewer-data/blob/master/vangogh/config.json#L10) section of the config.json.
+To add yout custom layout add this entry: `{"title": "Similarity", "url": "tsne.csv" }`